 Also, you can use it to create tags to track events in your Google Analytics account.
 The main advantage of using Google Tag Manager is that you will not have to enter the code manually on your site, and you can manage all your tags from one location.

 After successfully added the Google Analytics tag to Tag Manager, the next step is to create a new trigger.
+Where trigger is defined when and where the tags is executed.
 For this tutorial, we will track a contact form submission as an event.

 In Tag Manager, click on the trigger and then click the New button.

 It will bring you into the trigger creation wizard.
 This is where you would select the event select form.